Skip to main content Skip to main navigation

 Abstract

 AFSCME Local 420 represents a wide range of non-medical personnel in New York City's municipal hospitals and health centers.
-Among its members are registered and practical nurses, nurses' aides, pharmacy technicians, orderlies, cafeteria staff, clerical assistants and maintenance workers, many of them African-American or Hispanic.
-The Local has been active in the civil rights movement, in African-American and Hispanic community affairs, in campaigns to oppose privatization and budget cuts in public hospitals, and in securing better pay, benefits and training opportunities for non-professional hospital workers.
-The collection includes President's Office Files, other officers' files, benefits records, election records, reports, flyers, clippings and publicity materials.
+Among its members are registered and practical nurses, nurses' aides, pharmacy technicians, orderlies, cafeteria staff, clerical assistants and maintenance workers.
+The Local has been active in the civil rights movement, in Black and Hispanic community affairs, in campaigns to oppose privatization and budget cuts in public hospitals, and in securing better pay, benefits and training opportunities for non-professional hospital workers.
+The collection includes President's Office Files, other officers' files, benefits records, election records, reports, flyers, clippings, publicity materials, and their archived website.

-Historical/Biographical Note
+Historical Note

 Sources: